 Recreational activities include fishing, boating, hiking (at Bald Point State Park), birding and beach-oriented activities such as surf-fishing, swimming and sunbathing.
 Bald Point State Park borders a portion of the aquatic preserve, but does not grant public access within the harbor.
 There is beach access and a boat ramp in St. Teresa on St. James Island and boat ramps on Alligator Point.

 Most of the archaeological sites in the vicinity of Alligator Harbor are small and disturbed to varying degrees.
-However, one of the best-known examples of the late Deptford-early Swift Creek (1,000 B.C.-500 A.D.) ceremonial mound is the Yent Mound, located on Alligator Harbor.
-Another important site located on the harbor is the Tucker site, which contains some Swift Creek phase materials, but is primarily an example of the Weeden Island Phase (500 A.D.-1,000 A.D.).
+However, one of the best-known examples of a ceremonial mound from the time periods of late Deptford through early Swift Creek (1,000 B.C.-500 A.D.) is the Yent Mound, located on Alligator Harbor.
+Another important site on the harbor is the Tucker site, which contains some Swift Creek culture phase materials, but is primarily an example of the Weeden Island culture phase (500 A.D.-1,000 A.D.).
 This site also contained a burial mound, as well as a village area.

 Wildlife Habitat Description:

-The seagrass beds and saltmarshes of Alligator Harbor are important nursery grounds for many species of juvenile fish and invertebrates.
-Alligator Harbor is an important forage area for shorebirds and migratory birds, particularly trans-gulf migrants.
-Alligator Point is a vital resting spot for these birds.
-Alligator Harbor is one of the world's largest feeding grounds of the Kemp's ridley, the world's most endangered sea turtle.
+Alligator Harbor's seagrass beds and salt marshes are important nursery grounds for many species of juvenile fish and invertebrates.
+It is an important forage area for shorebirds and migratory birds, particularly trans-gulf migrants, while Alligator Point is a vital resting spot for these birds.
+Alligator Harbor is one of the world's largest feeding grounds of the Kemp's ridley turtle, the world's most endangered sea turtle.

-Tidal Marsh -Tidal marshes (or saltmarshes) stabilize and bind sediments, protecting against erosion.
-They also provide significant nursery, feeding and reproductive habitat for a wide variety of organisms.
-Most of the saltmarshes in Alligator Harbor are located along the tidal creek at the eastern end of the harbor.
-The animal life of the saltmarsh is rich and diverse, including several species of invertebrates, fish, birds and even some mammals.
+Tidal Marsh -Tidal marshes (or salt marshes) stabilize and bind sediments, protecting against erosion.
+They also provide significant nursery, feeding and reproductive habitat for a variety of organisms.
+Most of the salt marshes in Alligator Harbor are located along the tidal creek at the harbor's eastern end.
+The salt marsh's animal life is rich and diverse, and includes several species of invertebrates, fish, birds and even some mammals.

-Unconsolidated Substrate - Muddy, softbottom, unvegetated substrate comprises the majority of the open water zone and is the dominant natural community of the harbor.
+Unconsolidated Substrate - Muddy, softbottom, unvegetated substrate comprises the majority of the open water zone and is the harbor's dominant natural community.
 The relative composition of the sand, silt, clay and shell fractions of the sediments depends on the proximity to land, runoff conditions, water currents and biological productivity.
 This substrate is generally dominated by polychaetes and amphipods.

 Oyster Reefs - Oyster reefs are stable islands of substrate in an otherwise muddy environment.
 Their extensive surface area provides essential habitat for many animals, and the crevices provide a refuge for motile invertebrates such as crabs.
 They also can improve water clarity through filtration.
-They comprise approximately 291 acres within Alligator Harbor.
+Oyster reefs comprise about 291 acres within Alligator Harbor.

-Seagrass Beds - Seagrass beds are submerged flowering plants that stabilize sediments, entrap silt, recycle nutrients, provide shelter and habitat for animals, serve as nursery grounds and are important direct food sources.
-They are dependent on light and have a limited range in Alligator Harbor, due to the turbidity.
-The grassbeds in Alligator Harbor cover approximately 646 acres and are primarily shoal grass, manatee grass and turtle grass.
+Seagrass Beds - Seagrass beds are submerged flowering plants that stabilize sediments, entrap silt, recycle nutrients, provide shelter and habitat for animals, serve as nursery grounds, and are important direct food sources.
+They are dependent on light and have a limited range in Alligator Harbor because of turbidity.
+The grass beds in Alligator Harbor cover around 646 acres and are primarily shoal grass, manatee grass and turtle grass.